rya-sge/access-denied/_posts/2026-07-28-gnosis-conditional-tokens-framework.md

 **Q: Combining the audit findings, why did the mint-before-burn ordering only become exploitable in the presence of the AdHash collision weakness?**

 The reentrancy window alone gives an attacker control during an operation, but not a target worth reaching.
 To profit, the attacker needs a parent collection whose split produces a position that is already redeemable for collateral the attacker never backed, and constructing such a parent is exactly the collision problem.
 AdHash made it solvable, because the combined identifier was a modular sum the attacker could work backwards from.
-With the elliptic curve multiset hash, no such parent can be constructed, so the reentrancy window would have had nothing to exploit.
-The fixes are independent because either one alone closes the attack, and both were applied.
+Once identifiers are curve points, no such parent is reachable, so the reentrancy window has nothing to exploit.
+Either fix alone closes this particular exploit path.
+They were both applied because the collision weakness is also dangerous by itself: it lets two legitimately built positions collide, which no amount of careful ordering would prevent.

 **Q: Why is `getCollectionId` declared `view` on the contract while `getConditionId` and `getPositionId` are `pure`?**